 To these basic settings, you can add an "Intermission" scene that lights a pathway to the refreshments and bathroom; a "Clean-up" scene that puts the lights on at full brightness so you can see every popcorn kernel, and a "Game Time" scene that keeps the lights closest to the screen on so that gamers can see their controls.

 Curb the Interruptions

 It’s natural that you might get interrupted during a pivotal plot twist when viewing a movie at home.
 Someone might ring the doorbell or you might hear a commotion in the kitchen.
 When a home theater system is tied to surveillance cameras, you can see what’s happening without leaving your seat.
 Views from the cameras can be transmitted to a portable touch screen, the screen of your television, or even to your smartphone.
 If you're using a Control4 Touch Screen to control your home theater, you could even use an app like Intercom Anywhere to speak with family members around the house, visitors at the front door, or even lock the front door without ever leaving your seat.

 Share Your AV Sources

 It’s a shame to sequester all of that audio and video goodness to one room.
 Many home theater systems are capable of transmitting A/V signals from the home theater gear to displays and speakers in other rooms of the house.
 You’ll get more bang out of your home theater buck and never miss a second of the movie action.
-Whip up snacks in the kitchen, host outdoor movie night on the patio, retire to the master bedroom—you’ll be able to enjoy your home theater throughout the entire house.
+Whip up snacks in the kitchen, host outdoor movie night on the patio, retire to the master bedroom—with multi-room audio and video you’ll be able to enjoy entertainment throughout the entire house.

 Ready to plan the smart home of your dreams?